mkollaro/taskrunner/README.md

     $ taskrunner example.py task_pipeline task1 another_task_pipeline

+### Taking control of the cleanup execution

+Sometimes you want to only execute the `run()` part of the tasks, debug something and only run the cleanups after you are done.
+To skip the cleanups, you can do:

+    $ taskrunner example.py task_pipeline --cleanup=never

+To run the cleanups only:

+    $ taskrunner example.py task_pipeline --cleanup=pronto

+Don't forget to make the cleanups independent of the runs, otherwise this won't work.

 ### The name of a task

 By default, the name of a task is the class name.
 Therefore, if you use